 Whitelisting is a fantastic way to reuse influencer-generated content.
 By focusing on repurposing content that has already been paid for, brands can save money on content creation.
 Content amplification helps brands get additional value from content that has already been created, thus increasing the return on their original influencer investment.

-Benefits of whitelisting for creators
+Benefits of whitelisting for influencers

-- Influencers will grow their audience thanks to increased visibility on their chosen social media network.
+Influencers will grow their audience thanks to increased visibility on their chosen social media network

 Whitelisting targets an influencer’s lookalike audiences which helps creators reach new people who are interested in their content niche and would be interested in following the influencer’s account.
 New algorithms have made it very challenging for influencers to grow their online audience organically so whitelisting is a great way for many smaller creators to increase their online presence and in turn attract more followers.